ahlstromcj/seq66/README.md

                 velocities in the pattern editor's data pane.
 Improved velocity-change undo.
             *   Fixed an error preventing changing the "background" pattern.
+            *   Fixed issues with port-mapping and the Windows MIDI Mapper.
-            *   Remaining issue: Building 32-bit (Windows XP) version on 64-bit Windows.
+            *   Issue: Building 32-bit (Windows XP) version on 64-bit Windows.
                 On 64-bit Windows, this seems to require building a 32-bit version of the Qt toolset.
+Ugh.
         *   Issue #111: Adding support, as much as possible, for editing, storing, and displaying time signature in the pattern and event editors.